digital-land/guidance/content/publish-your-conservation-area-data/index.md

 If you’re providing geometry in a GeoJSON, GML or Geopackage, use the associated geometry format.

+### designation-date

+The date that the conservation area was officially designated, written in YYYY-MM-DD format.

+Example:

+`1984-03-28`

+With dates, some data is better than no data, so:

+* `1984` is fine
+* `1984-03` is better
+* `1984-04-28` is brilliant

 ### document-url

 A URL to the document containing the authoritative source for the area.
 This is usually a PDF containing the area drawn on a map.